Frank-Wolfe Algorithms for (L0, L1)-smooth functions: Preliminaries

-for some constants $L_0, L_1 > 0$ (throughout this paper, unless specified otherwise, we use the standard Euclidean norm $\| . \|$ for vectors, and the standard spectral norm $\| . \|$ for matrices).
+for some constants $L_0, L_1 > 0$.
+Throughout this paper, unless specified otherwise, we use the standard Euclidean norm $\|\cdot\|$ for vectors and the spectral norm $\|\cdot\|$ for matrices. \end{definition}

 This notion was introduced in \cite{zhang2019gradient}, where it was used to explain the superior convergence behavior of the clipped gradient descent method on deep learning problems compared to standard gradient descent (GD).

 Later, in \cite{zhang2020improved} (see Remark 2.3), this definition was extended from twice differentiable to once differentiable functions.
 Specifically, a differentiable function $f$ is said to be $(L_0, L_1)$-smooth if, for all $x, y \in \mathbb{R}^d$ such that $\| x - y \| \leq \frac{1}{L_1}$, we have